nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 <br/> Fig 5 - Command Diagram

-The Command component consists of `Command` abstract class, `AddCommand`, `ByeCommand`, `DeleteCommand`, `HelpCommand` , `ListCommand`and `UpdateCommand` class.
+The Command component consists of `Command` abstract class, `AddCommand`, `ByeCommand`, `DeleteCommand`, `HelpCommand` , `ListCommand`and `UpdateCommand` that extends the `Command` class.

 The Command component:
-- `Command` class is an abstract class and `AddCommand`, `ByeCommand`, `DeleteCommand`, `HelpCommand`, `ListCommand` and `UpdateCommand`extends the `Command` class.
-- Parser.parseCommand() creates the different kinds of command that can be executed.
-Only 1 command object can be created at any given time.
+- Provides all the Command classes which can be instantiated by `Parser.parseCommand()`.
+The Command objects can then be executed.
+Only 1 Command object can be created.
-- In each command class, there is a .executeCommand() method that executes what it needs to do and throws exceptions when an exception is caught.
+- Includes a `.executeCommand()` method in each Command classes which performs the relevant command and throws exceptions if an error is encountered.
+The error is then handled.

 ### Storage component
 The source can be found in [Storage.java](https://github.com/AY2122S2-CS2113T-T10-4/tp/blob/master/src/main/java/seedu/mindmymoney/Storage.java)